jolivain/glslsandbox-player/README.md

      -w <n>: set the number of warmup frames
      -V <n>: set EGL swap interval to n
      -P <n>: sleep n milliseconds between frames
+     -Q <precision>: force shader precision to low, medium or high
      -d: dump each frame as PPM
      -D: dump only the last frame as PPM
      -E: disable dithering